kegiro/LuaPong/README.md

 # LuaPong
 LuaPong is a basic recreation of the game Pong.
 Coded in Lua using Löve2D.
-It helps me learning Lua and Löve2D and it is __NOT__ an actual project.
+It helps me learning Lua and Löve2D but it is __NOT__ an actual project.
 I'm currently thinking about making a fangame of FNAF using Undertale's style.

 # Target Features
 - [x] Basic collisions.